Rishitha-0609/Task-01-API-Integration-/README.md

 ✅ No build tools (like Webpack, Node.js, or React) are used.

-## 🔑 How to Get Your OpenWeatherMap API Key
+## 🔑 To Get Your OpenWeatherMap API Key
 Go to OpenWeatherMap Website
 Visit: https://openweathermap.org/api